Geomicrobiology: Early Earth history and astrobiology

-Paleoarchean (3.35-3.46 billion years old) stromatolite from Western Australia.
+Paleoarchean (3.35–3.46 billion years old) stromatolite from Western Australia.

 A common field of study within geomicrobiology is origin of life on earth or other planets.
 Various rock-water interactions, such as serpentinization and water radiolysis, are possible sources of metabolic energy to support chemolithoautotrophic microbial communities on Early Earth and on other planetary bodies such as Mars, Europa and Enceladus.

 Interactions between microbes and sediment record some of the earliest evidence of life on earth.
 Information on the life during Archean Earth is recorded in bacterial fossils and stromatolites preserved in precipitated lithologies such as chert or carbonates.
 Additional evidence of early life on land around 3.5 billion years ago can be found in the Dresser Formation of Australia in a hot spring facies, indicating that some of Earth's earliest life on land occurred in hot springs.
 Microbially induced sedimentary structures (MISS) are found throughout the geologic record up to 3.2 billion years old.
 They are formed by the interaction of microbial mats and physical sediment dynamics, and record paleoenvironmental data as well as providing evidence of early life.
 The paleoenvironments of early life on Earth also serve as models when searching for potential fossil life on Mars.

 Extremophiles

 The colors of Grand Prismatic Spring in Yellowstone National Park are due to mats of thermophilic bacteria.

 Another area of investigation in geomicrobiology is the study of extremophile organisms, the microorganisms that thrive in environments normally considered hostile to life.
 Such environments may include extremely hot (hot springs or mid-ocean ridge black smoker) environments, extremely saline environments, or even space environments such as Martian soil or comets.

-Observations and research in hyper-saline lagoon environments in Brazil and Australia as well as slightly saline, inland lake environments in NW China have shown that anaerobic sulfate-reducing bacteria may be directly involved in the formation of dolomite.
+Observations and research in hyper-saline lagoon environments in Brazil and Australia as well as slightly saline, inland lake environments in northwestern China have shown that anaerobic sulfate-reducing bacteria may be directly involved in the formation of dolomite.
 This suggests the alteration and replacement of limestone sediments by dolomitization in ancient rocks was possibly aided by ancestors to these anaerobic bacteria.

-In July 2019, a scientific study of Kidd Mine in Canada discovered sulfur-breathing organisms which live 7900 feet below the surface, and which breathe sulfur in order to survive.
+In July 2019, a scientific study of Kidd Mine in Canada discovered sulfur-breathing organisms which live 7900 ft below the surface, and which breathe sulfur in order to survive.
 These organisms are also remarkable due to eating rocks such as pyrite as their regular food source.